Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 ```

-## 7. Tag Recognition
+## 6.7 Tag Recognition

-### 7.1 Program Logic
+### 6.7.1 Program Logic

 AprilTag is a visual positioning marker, which is similar to QR code or bar code.
 It can quickly detect the marker and calculate the position.
-It's mainly applied to AR, robot and camera calibration, etc.
+It’s mainly applied to AR, robot and camera calibration, etc.

 First, detect AprilTag through positioning, image segmentation, and contour searching.
 Obtain the angular point information after the contour is positioned.
 Connect the four corner points with a straight line to form a closed loop.